Oxlade family via Victoria

 RESEARCHER SUSAN ROGERS

-Susan, of the George Oxlade family of Queensland (see below), is the leading expert on all of the Oxlade name.
-Susan has rootsweb Oxlade Family History and db Oxlade, also moderates yahoo Oxlade group.
+Susan, of the George Oxlade family of Queensland is expert on all of the Oxlade name.

-Susan makes a major One Name Study of "Oxlade" and its variants and has written on Dwellers in the Valley of the Oaks, to be found on her web-site.
+Susan has made major One Name Study of "Oxlade" and its variants and has written Dwellers in the Valley of the Oaks.
 The title refers to origin of name Oxlade, region of Buckinghamshire, tracing back to an Iberian people of antiquity there.

-Geoffrey Oxlade of Queensland, descendant of Ben Oxlade's son Alfred Oxlade b 1863 Victoria, assists in many ways; Debbie also, especially on Shelley family questions.
+Geoffrey Oxlade of Queensland, descendant of Ben Oxlade's son Alfred Oxlade b 1863 Victoria, has assisted in many ways; Debbie also.
 Geoffrey has provided his own research, also copies of typed family information by the late Dorothy Baster daughter of Arthur Harold Oxlade, sourced in part from a family bible; research by Katrina Mathers (descendant of Emma Oxlade via dau Ida); information from Robyn Forrester (descendant of Harry Oxlade via dau Amy) and from Ray Oxlade.
 Geoffrey and Debbie Oxlade have e-mail geoffox23@hotmail.com

 Peter Henry Oxlade of Croydon England: transcription with explanatory notes of "Narrative of John Oxlade" 1837, among the Place Documents, British Library, copy provided by Susan Rogers.